Writing good image alt text

 - Include only the information in the image that matters for that page.

-- Some images need to be handled differently, such as complex images or images of text.
+- Some images need to be handled differently, such as functional images, complex images and images of text.

 - Decorative images should not have alt text.